Area

 Current Active Campaigns

-• Reopening of the Lichfield to Burton line to passenger services, including a new station at Alrewas serving the National Arboretum Centre.
+- Reopening of the Lichfield to Burton line to passenger services, including a new station at Alrewas serving the National Arboretum Centre and another at Fradley to serve the planned housing development.
 This now has active WMRE support.

 Longer term goals

-• Reinstatement of direct Coventry - Leicester services, avoiding Nuneaton station.
+- Reinstatement of direct Coventry - Leicester services, avoiding Nuneaton station - now a Midlands Connect priority

-• Completion of 'double tracking' between Coventry & Leamington Spa, creating additional local & Cross country capacity.
+- Completion of 'double tracking' between Coventry & Leamington Spa, creating additional local & cross country capacity.
+Electrification of this line to enable Leamington, Coventry, Birmingham direct services.

 Branch eNews